cardiffnlp/xlm-t/README.md

 # XLM-T - A Multilingual Language Model Toolkit for Twitter

 As explained in the [reference paper](https://arxiv.org/abs/2104.12250), we make start from [XLM-Roberta base](https://huggingface.co/transformers/model_doc/xlmroberta.html) and continue pre-training on a large corpus of Twitter in multiple languages.
-This masked language model, which we have named `twitter-xlm-roberta-base` in the 🤗Huggingface hub, can be downloaded from [here](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base).
+This masked language model, which we named `twitter-xlm-roberta-base` in the 🤗Huggingface hub, can be downloaded from [here](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base).

 **Note**: This Twitter-specific pretrained LM was pretrained following a similar strategy to its English-only counterpart, which was introduced as part of the [TweetEval](https://github.com/cardiffnlp/tweeteval) framework, and available [here](https://huggingface.co/cardiffnlp/twitter-roberta-base).